top of page

 You cannot use effects that are only an additional Actions some of the time during your Second Power-Up Phase, unless you can guarantee the condition is fulfilled before playing the card!

-For example, if a Spell requires you to reveal the top card of your deck, and it has to be a specific card for the Spell to be an additional Action, you can only use that Spell during your first Power-Up Phase!
+For example, if a Spell requires you to reveal the top card of your deck, and it has to be a specific card for the Spell to be an additional Action, you can only use that Spell during your first Power-Up Phase, and if the condition is not fulfilled, the turn will immediately proceed to your Action Phase which will be consumed by you using that Spell!

 End Phase